Find and apply performance recommendations

 Enable automatic tuning

-You can set the Azure SQL Database to implement recommendations automatically.
+You can set your database to implement recommendations automatically.
 As recommendations become available, they are automatically applied.
 As with all recommendations managed by the service, if the performance impact is negative, the recommendation is reverted.

 On the Recommendations page, click Automate: